ArchStrike/ArchStrike/README.md

 A: You can [download the latest releases from here](https://archstrike.org/downloads).

-**NOTE: We're trying to consolidate our main and testing repositories while Arch Linux is in the process of meeting the Python 2 EOL timeline.
-So, the ISO and OVA files might be outdated.**

 **Q3: How can I contact you?**

 A: See Contact Info above.